• Art magazine

 The co-living concept, , could be enriching for the creative scene.
 Communal spaces such as lounges, libraries, or even cinemas in such building complexes promote artistic exchange and networking—an essential aspect of creative work.

-The clever use of space in this living arrangement is also remarkable.
-Multifunctional furniture such as folding desks or beds with integrated storage maximize the available space.
-Optical tricks such as Mirrors , strategic lighting, and the use of full ceiling height make even small rooms appear more spacious.
+The clever use of space in this type of living space is also remarkable.
+Multifunctional furniture such as fold-down desks or beds with integrated storage maximizes the available space.
+Optical illusions like mirrors, strategic lighting, and utilizing the full ceiling height make even small rooms appear more spacious.

 Berlin, with its 41% single-person households and projected population growth of 7.5% by 2030 (source: Selbststaendigkeit.de * ) , is a center for micro-apartment development.
 This housing option also boasts energy efficiency – smaller apartments require less heating energy and have a smaller ecological footprint (source: Immobilien.com * ).